habibkhan95/Monte-Carlo/README.md

 Download the **SNP500-MonteCarlo.ipynb** file or click [here](https://raw.githubusercontent.com/habibkhan95/Monte-Carlo/master/SNP500-MonteCarlo.ipynb).
 If you haven't installed Jupyter then upload the file into Jupyter on your browser.
 Whereas, if you have, then enter ```$ jupyter notebook```.
 This should now load your environment using a docker container.
 Now you will be able to select the file (SNP500-MonteCarlo.ipynb) where you have downloaded it.

-This example uses a few variables which need to be understood -
+This example uses a few variables -

 | Variable | Description |
 | --- | --- |